CamerataMusica/website/content/pages/FAQ.md

 ### I’ve attended a couple of Camerata concerts and I was confused about when to clap.
 Can you explain the protocol?

-Clapping is a way of expressing our appreciation for the performance we just heard, and artists, like the rest of us, are happy to hear that we liked what they did; however concert etiquette, asks that we save our applause until a piece is completely finished, and not clap between movements.
-It’s sometimes easy for members of the audience to lose track of where they are, and to clap for any pause but such interruptions can disrupt the musicians’ concentration.
+Clapping is a way of expressing our appreciation for the performance we just heard, and artists, like the rest of us, are happy to hear that we liked what they did.
+Concert etiquette asks that we save our applause until a piece is completely finished, and not clap between movements.
+It’s sometimes easy for members of the audience to lose track of where they are and to clap for any pause, but such interruptions can disrupt the musicians’ concentration.
 We suggest instead that you wait for a moment and take your cues from the musicians.
 Generally when a piece is really completed, they will pause for a moment, then stand or in some other way acknowledge the audience.

 ### Do you have a mailing list?

-Camerata sends a letter each fall, announcing the upcoming season’s concerts.
-During the year, reminder cards are sent to patrons but an email distribution list is maintained to remind interested persons of upcoming events, You can signup for our mailing list at [http://www.CamerataMusica.com/ContactUs.html](http://www.CamerataMusica.com/ContactUs.html).
-If you want email reminders please signup even if you have been receiving them in the past.
+Camerata sends a letter each fall announcing the upcoming season’s concerts.
+During the year, reminder cards are sent to patrons but an email distribution list is maintained to inform interested persons of upcoming events.
+You can sign up for our mailing list at http://www.CamerataMusica.com/ContactUs.html.
+Although we do not share your email address with other groups, we may occasionally send information about non-CM programs.